 What information do we hold?

-The Youth Offending Service collects and process personal information and special categories of information.
-We hold information about young offenders, their family members and the professionals working with them, information about victims of crime and details of volunteers who help us manage and deliver our service.
+The Youth Justice Service collects and process personal information and special categories of information.
+We hold information about children who have committed offences, their family members and the professionals working with them, information about victims of crime and details of volunteers who help us manage and deliver our service.

 We hold information such as names, addresses and contact details, the details of offences and the response to these, details of the support and intervention we or our partners offer, and information which is relevant to supporting offenders, their families and victims, such as health, education or employment needs.
 We make records of the contact that we have with those we support or work with.